randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -The title screen now lasts a more appropriate length.

+-Surfboard enabled during gameplay (including other characters which can look weird however)

 -Act Clear jingle is there at the end of the act.
 (Level_Load_Music only goes up to Launch Base Act 2, Mushroom Valley onwards are broken.
 2P and Bonus stages work since the title card isn't there)

+-Fixed act transition music so it will correctly go to Act 2's sound during transition (MGz, LBz, etc)

 -Sega Screen palette has been fixed.
 (SEGA_Bg.pal at offset 40 in hex editor is Sonic's SEGA palette)

 -Debug is turned off by default except for the pause function, The Sonic 2 options let you select character as well as listen to the sound test.

 -Knuckles is "playable", although he's mostly just Sonic.
 A palette change is made, but it doesn't work underwater or with super forms.
-The 3rd shade of blue didn't change

 -Due to Obj_Player_Selected, his rock breaking ability does work, although the collision is iffy.
 Hz2 has the walls to run into